oiax/tgweb/README.md

 </body>
 ```

-If the next page template is used, the page title will be "No Title":
+If the next template is rendered as an HTML document, its title will be "No Title":

 ```html
 <body>